synclounge/docs.synclounge.tv/docs/self-hosted/reverse-proxy.md

 ### Apache Subfolder

-If you have a working subfolder created, please contribute!
+If you have a working subfolder created, please [contribute](/contributing/documentation-guidelines/)!

 ## Caddy

+### NGINX adapter for Caddy

+You can use NGINX config files with Caddy with Caddy's [NGINX adapter](https://github.com/caddyserver/nginx-adapter).
+While it is currently still in development, it should work pretty well with the NGINX files provided above.

 ### Caddy Subdomain

+### Caddy v1

 This was provided by [LostSoulfly](https://github.com/LostSoulfly) in this [comment](https://github.com/samcm/synclounge/issues/174#issuecomment-609360096).